mcyemmy/YemisArcade/Info.md

 - Do not quench the Spirit.
 20 Do not despise prophecies.
 21 Test all things; hold fast what is good.
 22 Abstain from every form of evil.
 1 Thessalonians 5:19-22
 - But those who wait on the Lord Shall renew their strength; They shall mount up with wings like eagles, They shall run and not be weary, They shall walk and not faint. isaiah 40:31
 - For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil, to give you an expected end.
 Jeremiah 29:11
-- Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
-8 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life.
-Galatians 6:7-8
-- He who covers his sins will not prosper, but whoever confesses and forsakes them will have mercy.
+- - He who covers his sins will not prosper, but whoever confesses and forsakes them will have mercy.
 Proverbs 28:13
 - For we are God's handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do Eph 2:10
 - When you pray, be helpless before God because Prayer is the child’s helpless cry to the Father’s attentive ear.
 Psalm 121:1
 - Use what God has blessed you with as a means to encourage and lift others up, not as a means to brag or put people down